microsoft/WhatTheHack/062-EntraIDB2B/Student/Challenge-00.md

 ## Introduction

-Thank you for participating in the EntraIDB2B What The Hack.
+Thank you for participating in the Entra ID B2B What The Hack.
 Before you can hack, you will need to set up some prerequisites.

 ## Common Prerequisites